 This study adds to an important body of literature examining income and racial/ethnic disparities in access to active living environments.
 In Greenville County, SC, park availability was equitably distributed across low, medium, and high income areas as well as across block groups that had a low, medium, and high percentage of minority residents.
-In 2013, high minority block groups had more neighborhood concerns in the area surrounding the park compared to low and medium percent minority block groups.
-In 2017, high minority block groups had more facilities in good condition than low minority block groups, but there were more park quality concerns for high minority block groups compared to low minority block groups.
-In both 2013 and 2017, high income block groups were more likely to have all facilities in good condition compared to low income block groups, and all levels of income and percent minority residents were similar on park acreage, number of individual facilities, total park amenities, and park quality.
+High percent minority block groups had more neighborhood concerns in the area surrounding the park compared to low and medium percent minority block groups.
+Further, high income block groups were more likely to have all facilities in good condition compared to low income block groups.
+All levels of income and percent minority residents were similar on park acreage, number of individual facilities, total park amenities, and park quality.